gsprs-pku/gsprs-pku.github.io/index.markdown

             </tr>
             <tr>
                 <td>2/2023</td>
-		<td>Xie, as the PI, was granted a national grant on Martian landslides and craters and their analogs on the Earth.</td>
+		<td>Xie, as the PI, was granted a national grant on Maritian landslides and craters and their analogs on the Earth.</td>
             </tr>
             <tr>
                 <td>12/2022</td>